daniel-e/mnist_octave/README.md

 First, you require some Python packages.
 This step is optional if you already have all packages installed.
 You can either install the required packages directly into your system with `pip` or you can create a virtual environment into which the packages are installed.

-1a) Install packages directly
+*Install packages directly*

     pip3 install scipy numpy matplotlib

-1b) Install the packages into a virtual environment
+*Install the packages into a virtual environment*

     virtualenv -p python3 venv
     # activate the virtual environment